vmware/vic-product/docs/user_doc/vic_vsphere_admin/volume_stores.md

 You cannot specify the root folder of an NFS server as a volume store.

+### About NFS Volume Stores and Permissions <a id="nfs_perms"></a>

+vSphere Integrated Containers mounts NFS volumes as `root`.
+Consequently, if containers are to run as non-root users, the volume  store must be configured with the correct permissions so that the non-root users can access it.

+Permissions are determined by the NFS server.
+If a container runs as non-root and it attempts to write into the NFS mount, the permissions on the server side must grant the accessing user the ability to perform the requested actions.
+To allow this, the `other` (also known as `world`) permissions must be set.
+Alternatively, the user that is accessing the NFS mount should be part of the same `Group` that owns the share.
+To facilitate this, you can configure the share point with an anonymous user.
+You can also use `root_squash`, which is designed to map the root user to the anonymous user.
+Using `all squash` maps all UIDs/GIDs to the anonymous UID/GID.

+In this case, you can configure the volume store with a UID/GID for creation and reading.
+The configuration of the sharepoint is dependent on your setup, but it will most likely need to map the `root` user to the `anon` user because there will be many containers potentially attempting to read or write to the same location.
+You make this configuration on the NFS server.

+The `root` user must also be a member of the GID that you configure the VCH to use.

 #### Testing and Debugging NFS Volume Store Configuration

 When you deploy a VCH, if you configured an NFS volume store and the NFS share point is not accessible by the VCH, the following errors appear in the output of `vic-machine create`: